-Dr. Thomas Bayer is an internist.
-His education and training includes medical school at SUNY Downstate Medical Center College of Medicine and residency at a hospital affiliated with the University of Illinois at Chicago.
-He is in-network for Medicare insurance.
-Dr. Bayer is affiliated with Esse Health.
+Dr. Thomas Bayer works as a general internist.
+He graduated from SUNY Downstate Medical Center College of Medicine.
+His training includes a residency program at a hospital affiliated with the University of Illinois at Chicago.
+Dr. Bayer is in-network for Medicare insurance.
+Dr. Bayer is professionally affiliated with Esse Health.

 Conditions / Treatments

 A specialist in general internal medicine is often referred to as an “internist.”
 While internal medicine physicians also provide comprehensive care, they should not be confused with general practitioners or family medicine practitioners, both of which may provide pregnancy care, deliver babies, and treat children.
 An internal medicine doctor specializes only in the health care of adults.

 With internal medicine, there is never an illness too big or too small.
 These physicians have exceptionally broad-based training, and they can care for patients in any condition -- from healthy to dealing with serious medical issues.
 Because their scope is so wide, internal medicine physicians can provide an excellent picture of overall health.